 Inside Castello Orsini: A picturesque Italian castle near Rome

 So, what is this place?
 Originally built in the 10th or 11th century — so, you know, just a casual millennium in age — the castle came to belong to the Orsini for whom it’s named by 1235.
-The Orsini were an ancient princely family, prominent in medieval and Renaissance Rome and linked to numerous papal dynasties.
+The Orsini were an ancient aristocratic family, prominent in medieval and Renaissance Rome and linked to numerous papal dynasties.

 Owners in high places aren’t the castle’s only claim to fame, however.
 In another life, Castello Orsini also served as a hospital for pilgrims.
 And in the 1860s Garibaldi’s partisans clashed with papal forces here in the lead-up to Italian unification, as the first step in his failed bid to conquer Rome.